India’s Covid-19 Crisis

 We have also expanded our support with Rainbow Homes to include a new and important Livelihoods Project which aims to work with 600 young people across Hyderabad, Kolkata and Bangalore, providing essential knowledge and learning on life-skills and vocational training.
 This means that 600 young people are receiving individual support and mentoring from trusted adults to help them deal with the current and future challenges of the pandemic.

 This has an immediate short-term benefit, Parminder Singh, Senior Manager of the Futures Programme at Rainbow Homes, told us: “Although the second wave of Covid is badly impacting young people, we were ready and prepared.
 Our young people have been made aware of how to prevent and control the spread of Covid and have been provided with safety products like masks and hand sanitiser”.

-Only eleven young people from the Livelihoods Project have contracted Covid, nine of whom have fully recovered with two having been admitted to isolation centres to recover.
-Rainbow Homes are paying for their medicine and food.
-If the care and support of the Livelihoods Project was not in place, they would be facing a very different situation.
+If the care and support of the Livelihoods Project was not in place, these young people would be facing a very different situation.

 SLA is needed now more than ever

-With schools in India predicted to remain closed for another year, a growing mental health crisis and escalating issues like child marriage and domestic violence means SLA’s work with our partners is ever-more essential.
+School closures, a growing mental health crisis and escalating issues like child marriage and domestic violence mean SLA’s work with our partners is ever-more essential.